Ballygunner GAA: "Glory days" (1992-2001)

 In 1992, Ballygunner won their first county title since 1968.
 The team's backbone was the successful underage team that had won almost every underage honour that was in the county including back-to-back under-21 County titles in 1988-89.
 Billy O'Sullivan and Cian Cantwell captained the sides on each occasion.
 This team was the last team that James McGinn would train.

 The average age of the team was under 23 years old.
 Other young player on the panel that day were, Billy O'Sullivan (23), Stephen Frampton (24), Fergal Hartley (20) and Paul Flynn (17).

-During this great era for the club, James McGinn died in 1995.
+During this era for the club, James McGinn died in 1995.
 He had seen the club he loved reach the pinnacle of Waterford hurling.

 Between 1995 and 1997, the club won a second "three-in-a-row" in the Waterford Senior Hurling Championship.
 In 1997, after a fiercely contested local derby, Fergal Hartly made his way up to the presentation area in Walsh Park to collect the county title for his third time after a 2-17 - 1-14 defeat of Passage.

 Although unable to manage a four in a row, they returned the following year to rob Mount Sion of a two in a row.
 Paul Flynn finally was given the opportunity to lift the county title for himself.